 You can read the current configuration by typing crm configure show.

 At this point, you have your cluster ready but there is nothing to do.
 Before we continue, there are some configurations you need to do to your FreeSWITCH server.
 Remember at this point you should have your FreeSWITCH with the following milestones:

-When you are done, you need to add tracking call to your FreeSWITCH profiles configuration.
+When you are done, you need to add a tracking call method to your FreeSWITCH profiles configuration.
 Add the tag <param name="track-calls" value="true"/> on them.
 The way you do this depends on your deployment; for example, if you are using my FusionPBX RPM's, it is done by adding it using the web interface, as FreeSWITCH uses the MySQL/MariaDB to get the profiles-config.
-You need to add the <param name="odbc-dsn" value="odbc://dsn:username:password"/> as well, but again, if you are using my RPM's it is already done.
-You may want to do this on all configuration files that support dsn to allow data sharing as much as possible.
+You need to add the <param name="odbc-dsn" value="odbc://dsn:username:password"/> as well.
+You may want to do this on all configuration files that support DSN to allow data sharing as much as possible.

 We are almost done, it is very important to let the passive Linux system to bind IP addresses they don't have.
 To do this, type sysctl -w net.ipv4.ip_nonlocal_bind=1 and then sysctl -p /etc/sysctl.conf.
 Some new Linux distributions such as CentOS 7 or Mageia 5+ will need something like echo net.ipv4.ip_nonlocal_bind=1 > /etc/sysctl.d/98-nonlocal_bind.conf

 Last step is to tell your FreeSWITCH SIP Profiles to bind the floating address.
 Add this configuration: